rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/manage-projects/manage-project-resource-quotas/manage-project-resource-quotas.md

 ### Advanced: Beyond the basic Resource Quotas

-The set of resource quotas directly available through **Edit Config** is quite basic.
+The set of resource quotas directly available through **Edit Config** is limited.
 For quotas outside of that set it is necessary to use the `Extended` field.
 This field is currently only available through the **Edit Yaml** action.

 I.e. select **Edit YAML** instead of **Edit Config** in Step 6 of the preceding section.
-For **Project Limits** then add or extend (sic!) the field `spec.resourceQuota.limit.extended` with the desired quotas.
+For **Project Limits** then add or extend the field `spec.resourceQuota.limit.extended` with the desired quotas.
 For example:

 ```
 spec: